rikiya-ohashi/ooservo/README.md

 **Note on Speed Accuracy:**
 * **Low-Speed Smoothness:** At low speeds under no load, rotation may become irregular or jerky.
 * **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to unit-to-unit variation.
-* **Timing Variance:** Due to this variance and power supply stability, the time taken to reach the target angle may differ from theoretical calculations.

 ---